DapperBlondie/web-auth-methods/README.md

 # web-auth-methods
- A Web application for implementing JWT, HMAC and OAUTH2 functionalities
+ A Web application for implementing JWT, HMAC functionalities

 ***
 ## Docs